Graduate Student Travel Fund

 Applications that meet all eligibility criteria above are reviewed and scored in accordance with the GSTF rubric.
 An advisory committee then meets with the Graduate Dean to review the top-scored applications and determine each cycle's awardees.

-CGS must be in receipt of the post-award report before the award funds are disbursed to awardees.
+CGS must be in receipt of the post-travel report before the award funds are disbursed to awardees.

 Important Reminders